 Join us for Vermont State Days!

-You will be invited to campus events designed specifically for new students.
-These optional summer events are designed for you to connect, get comfortable, and have fun!
+Events designed specifically for new students, one day, in-person events are available at each of our primary campuses, as well as an online option.
+These highly encouraged yet optional summer events are designed for you to connect, get comfortable, and have fun!
 Family programming will also be available.
+Join us at your future campus or online.

 Attend Vermont State Kickoff

-At the semester start, all new students (first-year and transfer, living on campus or commuting) are encouraged to attend Vermont State Kickoff.
-This in-person orientation program is designed for you to further acclimate and connect with resources, faculty, staff, and students!
+The weekend prior to the start of classes, all new students (first-year and transfer, living on campus or commuting) are encouraged to attend Vermont State Kick-Off at their primary campus or online.
+This orientation program is designed for you to further acclimate and connect with resources, faculty, staff, and students – setting the stage for success in the first week of classes.

 Enjoy Welcome Week

-Welcome week is a series of welcome events during the first week of classes, so you know we are here, happy to help, and excited to support you on your new adventure.
+Welcome week is a series of in-person and online activities during the first week of classes, so you know we are here, happy to help, and excited to support you on your new adventure at Vermont State.

 Follow Vermont State on all social channels!